leimao/Decision_Tree_Python/README.md

 It splits numerical feature to two branches.
 The numerical feature could be used multiple times in the decision tree.

+## Algorithm

+To find the best feature to split, we find the feature that has the maximum information gain (entropy reduction) after split in a greedy manner.

+To determine the value to split numerical features, we implemented a O(nlgn) algrithm in the "Introduction to Data Mining" book referenced below.

 ## Dependencies

 Python 3.5